 Values and Ethics

-Strong values and ethics are the cornerstone of Copeland Center trainings.
-Facilitators must understand these ethics before leading Mental Health Recovery and WRAP groups and workshops to insure a supportive environment for learning.
+Strong values and ethics are the cornerstone of all Copeland Center trainings.
+Facilitators must understand these ethics before leading Mental Health Recovery and WRAP groups and workshops to ensure a supportive learning environment.
 In addition, they need to review them from time to time.
-As they are facilitating the group, they review the concepts and make adjustments if there are any indications that the values and ethics are being violated.
-Facilitators give participants copies of this checklist to review from time to time and ask for suggested changes if the concepts are not being followed.
+During group facilitation, they review the concepts and make adjustments if there are any indications that the values and ethics are being violated.
+Facilitators give participants copies of a values and ethics checklist to review periodically and ask for suggested changes if the concepts are not being followed.
+The values and ethics that underlie all of our trainings are sumarized below:

-- Each session supports the premise that there is hope, that people can get well, stay well for long periods of time, and do the things they want to do with their lives.
+- There is hope, people can get well, stay well for long periods of time, and do the things they want to do with their lives.

-- Self determination, personal responsibility, empowerment, and self-advocacy are key aspects of this program.
+- Self-determination, personal responsibility, empowerment, and self-advocacy are key aspects of all trainings.

 - Participants are treated as equals with dignity, compassion, mutual respect, and unconditional high regard.

-- There is unconditional acceptance of each person as they are – unique, special individuals, including acceptance of diversity with relation to culture, ethnicity, language, religion, race, gender, age, disability, sexual preference, and ‘readiness’ issues.
+- There is unconditional acceptance of each person as they are – unique, special individuals - including acceptance of diversity in relation to culture, ethnicity, language, religion, race, gender, age, disability, sexual preference, and one's "readiness."

-- Participants are given the opportunity to explore choices and options, and are not expected to find simple, final answers.
+- Participants may freely explore choices and options and are not expected to find simple, final answers.

 - All participation is voluntary.

-- It is understood that each person is the expert on her or himself.
+- Each person is the expert on him or herself.

-- The focus is on individual strengths and away from perceived deficits.
+- The focus is on individual strengths rather than perceived deficits.

 - Clinical, medical and diagnostic language is avoided.

-- The focus is on peers working together and learning from each other to increase mutual understanding, knowledge, and promote wellness.
+- Participants work together and learn from each other to increase mutual understanding, knowledge, and promote wellness.

-- The program emphasizes strategies that are simple and safe for anyone, and it stays away from strategies that may have harmful effects.
+- Strategies that are simple and safe for everyone are emphasized; strategies that may have harmful effects are avoided.

-- Difficult feelings and behaviors are seen as normal responses to traumatic circumstances and in the context of what is happening and not as symptoms or a diagnosis.
+- Difficult feelings and behaviors are seen as normal responses to traumatic circumstances viewed in the context of what is happening, not as symptoms or a diagnosis.

 - There is unconditional acceptance of all creative work and expressions that are created or brought to each session.
-This includes movement, sound, painting & drawing, collage, and three- dimensional construction.
-The creator is always in control of the work.
+This includes movement, sound, painting, drawing, collage, and three- dimensional construction.
+The creator is always in control of his or her work.

 "Are you familiar with WRAP?
-One of the things I like about it is that it is a series of self-constucted wellness tools...so it is 'mine'.
+One of the things I like about it is that it is a series of self-constructed wellness tools...so it is "mine."
 Lots of times we peers can become passive...simply letting others do things for us and to us...and we don't reach for self-responsibility.
 WRAP gives us that opportunity.
-I don't believe it replaces support that can be had from counseling and sometimes meds; but it certainly makes up the largest chunk of my recovery.
+I don't believe it replaces support that can be had from counseling and sometimes meds, but it certainly makes up the largest chunk of my recovery.
 And the WRAP crisis and post-crisis plans are a big part of getting through and healing from tough times."

 -David, Virginia